 We ask you to tell us your “top three” choices so that we can try to ensure that at least one puppy from each buyer’s favorite list is available when it is their time to choose.
-Therefore, even if you are second in line to select, there may only be three puppies for you to choose from (at least one from your favorite list).
 If you are the last to submit a reservation deposit, we cannot guarantee that one of your favorites will be available to select, but we will do our best and we can usually predict (based on other reservation preferences) whether the size, color, or gender you are looking for will be available!
 Please trust our process.
 We have yet to have a disappointed buyer.

 If the puppies available at the time of your selection are not what you were hoping for, you will have the option of waiting for the next litter when an earlier selection of the litter may be available.
 We advise all of our buyers to fall in love with ALL of the pups in the litter, rather than one, and we ask each family to try to stay open to the idea of either gender because the large majority of stereotypes associated with gender are simply not true.
 However, if you have a strong preference for gender, we will certainly take that into account and try to honor your request.
 Your perfect match will be ultimately be determined by God and we believe He knows what He’s doing. 😊

 The World Australian Labradoodle Association defines size in this way: